victor-pena/victor/_posts/2026-01-21-peru-spinoza.md

 For Spinoza, joy is an increase in the power to act; sadness is its decrease.

-Peru is full of suffering — but it also produces moments of collective joy: creation, improvisation, recomposition, initiative.
+Peru is full of suffering, but it also produces frequent moments of collective joy via creation, improvisation, recomposition, initiative.
 Action remains possible.

 By contrast, systems optimized for calm and predictability often generate a diffuse sadness: resignation, self-censorship, stagnation, grey normality.
 Order is preserved by shrinking the field of action.